-Certain exports, imports and transit of goods required the approval of the Council, South African Police Service as well as the National Conventional Arms Control Committee (NCACC).
-The NPS actively participated in the meetings of the committees of the NCACC, while the CDCAC also participated in meetings of the CC.
+Certain exports, imports and transit of goods required the approval of the Council, South African Police Service (SAPS) as well as the National Conventional Arms Control Committee (NCACC).
+The NPS actively participated in the meetings of the committees of the NCACC and the SAPS Export Scrutiny Committee, while the CDCAC also participated in meetings of the CC.

-The Nuclear Energy Act, 1999 (Act No. 46 of 1999) requires that the Minister of Energy should consult with the Council on the transfer of nuclear materials, equipment and technology and on any matter affecting the proliferation of weapons of mass destruction in terms of Sections 33(2)(e), 34(2)(a) and 35(2).
+The Nuclear Energy Act, 1999 (Act No. 46 of 1999) requires that the Minister of Energy must consult with the Council on the transfer of nuclear materials, equipment and technology and on any matter affecting the proliferation of weapons of mass destruction in terms of Sections 33(2)(e), 34(2)(a) and 35(2).